ibm-cloud-docs/activity-tracker/getting-started.md

 # Getting started with {{site.data.keyword.at_full_notm}}
 {: #getting-started}

 Use the {{site.data.keyword.at_full}} service to monitor the activity of your {{site.data.keyword.cloud_notm}} account.
 You can use this service to investigate abnormal activity and critical actions, and comply with regulatory audit requirements.
 In addition, you can be alerted on actions as they happen.
-The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard. {{site.data.keyword.at_full_notm}} is a service hosted on the {{site.data.keyword.cloud_notm}} that is based on technology from LogDNA.
+The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
 {:shortdesc}